Wings Greatest: Artwork

 Aubrey Powell and George Hardie of Hipgnosis are credited with the design, as well as Paul and Linda McCartney.

 The front cover of Wings Greatest depicts a chryselephantine (gold and ivory) statuette created by famed Art Deco sculptor Demétre Chiparus.
-This antique statuette was purchased by Linda McCartney at a 1978 auction and Paul McCartney decided this statuette would be ideal as the cover for the band's forthcoming greatest hits album.
+This antique statuette was purchased by Linda McCartney at a 1978 auction and Paul McCartney decided this statuette would be ideal as the cover for the band's first greatest hits album.

 On 14 October 1978, the McCartney family flew to Switzerland, accompanied by a photographer named Angus Forbes, to arrange a photography session depicting the statuette in genuine snow.
 The snowdrift backdrop within the image was created with the assistance of a hired snow-plough, and the actual image upon the cover was an aerial photograph taken by helicopter.

-The rear cover depicts the record covers of the twelve releases, mostly singles, from which each of the Greatest's songs were taken, in columns on either side of the album.
+The rear cover depicts the record covers of the twelve releases, mostly singles, from which each of the songs were taken, in columns on either side of the album.
 In the middle is a photograph of Paul, Linda, and Denny Laine.
-The original photograph also had Jimmy McCulloch and Joe English, but both members had left the band by the time this greatest hits album was issued and, as a result, were airbrushed out.
 The background is another scene of the Alps.

 The statuette also appears on the inner sleeves of the original vinyl, as well as on the record's labels.
 It can also be seen on the album cover of Wings' next (and last) studio album, Back to the Egg, in the background, on the mantlepiece.